 While many parts of Canada are beautiful, the west is the most famous.
 Take a look at Banff National Park, too.
 In a place like this, it’ll be pretty hard to argue with your partner.

 As soon as you’re able, book your flights and be sure to check regulations for electronic travel authorization (visit homepage here) which some travelers will need to enter Canada.

 Embrace Urban Life with a City Trip

 Everyone’s looking for excitement these days, especially after a year of lockdowns and travel restrictions.
 One of the best ways to revive a relationship is to throw yourself into the energy of a big city!

-Some of my personal favorite things to do with my partner in a big city are walk along waterfront promenades to take in the views, have a picnic in a park and see skylines from above from impressive observation decks.
+Some of my personal favorite things to do with my partner in a big city are walking along waterfront promenades to take in the views, having a picnic in a park, and seeing skylines from above from impressive observation decks.

 Not every couple needs to book an epic, international trip to improve their relationship with travel.
 It’s just as beneficial to travel locally.
-It’s also not always possible to jet off to another country, especially right now, as we’re recovering from the pandemic.
+It’s also not always possible to jet off to another country.

 But that doesn’t mean that you have to sit at home.
-For so many couples who love together, too much time in a confined, familiar place causes negative energy to build.
+For so many couples who live together, too much time in a confined, familiar place causes negative energy to build.